In a Nutshell:

 With thirty First Generation Airbags, it is capable of delivering a quite solid massage experience, and if you’re looking for the cheapest possible way to get a great air massage, then you can stop looking because the Real Relax will get it done for you.

-Most people want more out of a massage chair, of course, but if that’s the only feature you care about, then this is a solid choice.
+Most people want more out of a massage chair, but if that’s the only feature you care about, this is a solid choice.

 Comprehensive Calf & Foot Massage